 The perfect central location of the modern Metlife Tower

 The Met Life Building is found in the heart of downtown Manhattan among its prominent office submarket, along Grand Central Station and East 45th Street This 58-story building includes 3,078,513 square feet of luxury office and retail space, as well as a 4-level garage available to residents.
-This was part of a renovation project that was planned along with the renovation of the Central Station, which we also recommend that you visit accompanied by our local private tour guide, which you can find on our website or in the application in just 2 clicks.
+This was part of a renovation project that was planned along with the renovation of the Central Station, which we also recommend that you visit accompanied by our local private English-speaking tour guide, which you can find on our website or in the application in just 2 clicks.

 The site was purchased by the Met Life Insurance Company in 1981 and was renamed the MetLife skyscraper in 1993.
-The famous signs seen on the tower are about 7x7 metres, and the two uppercase letters weigh about 4,000 pounds each, which is incredible.
+The famous signs seen on the tower are about 7x7 meters, and the two uppercase letters weigh about 4,000 pounds each, which is incredible.

 Highlights of the Metlife Tower